-Improving discussions about resuscitation for bereaved relatives in COVID-19
+Improving discussions about resuscitation for relatives in COVID-19

-This project explores how discussions about resuscitation can be improved for the bereaved relatives/carers of people who died in hospital during the COVID-19 pandemic.
+This project explores how discussions about resuscitation can be improved for relatives and carers who had a conversation about resuscitation with a medical professional on behalf of a family member or relative during the COVID-19 pandemic.

-Good communication around healthcare at the end-of-life is important for relatives and carers, and can help when coping with bereavement.
+Good communication around care at the end-of-life is important for relatives and carers, and can help when coping with serious illness and bereavement.

-- Find out how discussions about resuscitation can be improved for the bereaved relatives/carers of people who died in hospital during the COVID-19 pandemic.
+This research aims to find out how discussions about resuscitation can be improved for the relatives/carers who had a discussion about resuscitation with a medical professional on behalf of a family member or relative during the COVID-19 pandemic.

-We will undertake 45-60 telephone and Zoom interviews to understand the experiences of relatives/carers of people who died in hospital during the COVID-19 pandemic, and who discussed resuscitation/do not attempt cardiopulmonary resuscitation (DNACPR) with medical staff.
+We will undertake 45-60 telephone and Zoom interviews to understand the experiences of relatives/carers who discussed resuscitation/DNACPR with medical staff.
 The interview will allow the participant to discuss factors important to them.

 The findings from this research will be presented to DHSC to inform policy in this area, as well as the National Clinical Director for End-of-Life and the National End-of-Life Care Intelligence Network.